apollosolutions/governance-example/example_governance_doc.md

 Once both the SWG and subgraph team(s) agree on the change, the proposal will be considered "approved" and will move to be implemented into the supergraph.

-Subgraph teams can pull down the approved proposal using `rover` and once published to the supergraph the proposal will be marked as "implemented"
+Subgraph teams can pull down the approved proposal using `rover` and once published to the supergraph the proposal will be marked as "implemented".
+Subgraph teams should follow the proposed workflow outlined [here](https://www.apollographql.com/docs/graphos/platform/schema-management/proposals/implement).

 ### Deprecations